lightxlamp/Git/readme.md

   Yeah...
 Worked like a charm now. > s - split the current hunk into smaller hunks Was able to split my code to 3 parts and commit two of them.
 See screen "before" in img folder VSC git extension need some time to show changes after manual operations...
 But it worked :P Correct Results appeared after adding image

+- git commit -am "Commit without gitAdd"
+  Creates commit without "git add ."
+Two actions at once.
+  But it ignores not-tracked by git files (newly created)

+- git commit -m "Ignore other staged files and commit only gitignore" .gitignore

+- git add .
+(Adding only files from current dir) but git add -A (add all files of a project)